wso2/ETAC/outlooks/blockchain4integration_outlook.md

 ### Architecture Pattern for Registry or Marketplace
 **Context:** A registry is a collection of data entries that can be searched and retrieved over the network.
 A market place is a registry that allows users to buy the services or products represented by data entries.
-The solution may also act as a marketplace that supports purchasing the item in some form.
-For example, a registry may contain available APIs.
+For example, a registry may be a catalog of available APIs.

 **Forces:** Need to implement a decentralized environment where a single rogue user or few users can’t significantly affect the system.